Hello Again C++ Developers,

 We have new LearnCPlusPlus.org picks for you this week.

 LearnCPlusPlus.org is the fresh source to learn how to use the powerful Modern C++ language in easy steps.
 We test examples with the latest RAD Studio, C++ Builder versions (10.4.2) to test modern ways in CLANG C++ Standards.
-Because of CLANG, most of our posts are compatible with Dev-C++, C++ Builder Community Edition, Visual C++, GNU C+/C++, Objective-C. Some of our posts are specific for VCL and FMX examples in C++ Builder.
-We are also trying to run old core methods with new modern ways in the latest C++ Builder IDE.
-We really believe this and everything we do is aimed at giving you a rapid introduction to programming in C++ if you’re a beginner, all the way to the most robust, modern, and latest techniques for those more experienced with the language or for those who are perhaps wanting to expand their knowledge with the most up-to-date features, routines and methodologies.
+Because of CLANG, most of our posts are compatible with Dev-C++, C++ Builder Community Edition, Visual C++, GNU C+/C++, Objective-C. Some of our posts are specific to VCL and FMX examples in C++ Builder.
+We are also trying to run old core methods in new modern ways in the latest C++ IDE.
+We really believe this and everything we do is aimed at giving you a rapid introduction to programming in C++ if you’re a beginner, all the way to the most robust, modern, and latest techniques for those more experienced with the language or for those who are perhaps wanting to expand their knowledge with the most up-to-date features, routines, and methodologies.